fijisoo/kidayy/src/pages/blog/2021-01-11-politician-pigs-ariel-pink.md

 ![twitter #ArielPink](/img/sst1.png "SS5")

 There is no place in my heart which may try to look at beauty other way that it appears.
-Don't hide your sensitivity for life, experiencing and finding people close to you.
-And let music expose all of that what's close to your heart.
+Don't hide your sensitivity for life, experiencing and finding people close your boundaries.
+And let music expose all of that what's close your heart.

 [I used to dream](https://www.youtube.com/watch?v=YXKLqVCz8SA)!